rachitneedcse/RAG-Enhanced-Customer-Support-Chatbot-with-Sentiment-Monitoring/README.md

 <h1>Customer Support Chatbot with RAG & Emotion Intensity Detection</h1>

-<p>This repository contains a customer support chatbot that uses Retrieval-Augmented Generation (RAG) to answer user queries based on a custom knowledge base, along with emotion intensity detection for each user message.</p>

 <hr />

 <p>This project builds an AI-powered customer support chatbot with these features:</p>